amitxv/PC-Tuning/docs/pre-install.md

 ## Prepare the USB

-- Plug in your USB storage and backup any important files.
-Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
+- Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
 Navigate to the option menu and select the correct partition style and disable secure boot support if it is not enabled in BIOS, then select your USB storage and click install

     - See [media/identify-bios-mode.png](/media/identify-bios-mode.png)